 How do people find out about these specials?
 One way is through things that may be published in Holiness Today magazine.
 However, Holiness Today can only devote so much space to such special needs.
 Even if the editor made room, you wouldn't wade through several pages of those requests every month.
 A recent issue had a list of 11 items from countries in our Asia-Pacific Region.
 That was about 1 item from each country's list.
 So while most requests sent in by districts and Mission Councils get on the "approved" list, few of them get published in our monthly magazine.

 Even though the full lists never get published, they're available for the asking.
 At your request, World Mission office will sift through them to find exactly what interests you.
 Or you can ask about a specific country, and they'll send you its entire specials list.
 You also can mention the total dollar amount you have in mind, and someone from the World Mission office will make up a list for you with several items in that price range.
 You may also contact your district NMI president for special projects.

 Ten Percent credit is given not just on World Evangelism Fund and on Approved Special requests from the field, but on several other items as well.
 The Ten Percent Committee of the general church pre-approves each item.
 On that pre-approved list are North American multicultural ministry projects.
 It includes needs at Nazarene student ministry centers as well as some North American church planting projects.
-It includes giving to Nazarene military coordinators in World Mission areas in addition to support funds given by local churches to college students in the Youth in Mission programs.
+It includes giving to Nazarene ministry to military coordinators in some world areas in addition to support funds given by local churches to college students going on approved summer mission trips. .

 Ten Percent credit is also given for: